Skip to content

 Problem statement

-The brief came from a business development need: how do you assess a company's AI readiness within a legal context before you've even started working with them?
-The starting points varied wildly.
-Some organisations still run their contract management lifecycle with physical filing cabinets; others have a full CLM system in place; some are agentic-first.
+The brief came from a business development need: assess a company's AI readiness in a legal context before any engagement has started.
+The problem was that every company starts somewhere completely different.
+Some still run their contract management lifecycle with physical filing cabinets.
+Others have a full CLM system.
+Some are already agentic.
 Each of them needs a completely different conversation.
-The survey was the discovery tool that made that conversation possible.
+The survey was what made that conversation possible.

 My role